 Don’t miss: The real pit-cooked fresh Bar.B.Q.
 Anything from this section of the menu is great but we love the Carolina pulled pork or the family-style Bar.B.Q Blow Out.

 Proving that vegans can enjoy American classics too is Rudy’s Vegan Diner.
 Now with locations in Islington and Camden Market, you’ll find them serving up the ultimate diner experience with a seasoned twist.

-On the menu expect reworked American classics, including the dirty dogz, a seitan dog topped with caramelised onions, sauerkraut, mustard and ketchup serving in a hoagie roll; steak frites, topped with ‘tenderloin’ steak with roasted mushroom and peppercorn sauce; and dirty burgers stacked with veganised versions.
+On the menu, expect reworked American classics, including the dirty dogz, a seitan dog topped with caramelised onions, sauerkraut, mustard and ketchup served in a hoagie roll; steak frites, topped with ‘tenderloin’ steak with roasted mushroom and peppercorn sauce; and dirty burgers stacked with veganised versions.

 Don’t miss: Get that real diner experience and order in a Rudy’s banana split.
 Think vanilla bean ice cream topped with chocolate sauce, cream and lots of Rudy’s sweets.

 Tucked inside the Arcade Food Hall you’ll find Manna, an American-style diner adding something new to London’s burger scene.